Near Stockport in Van Buren County, Iowa — The American Midwest (Upper Plains)

 Marker series.
 This marker is included in the Daughters of the American Revolution marker series.

 Location.
 40° 48.8′ N, 91° 48.85′ W. Marker is near Stockport, Iowa, in Van Buren County.
 Marker is at the intersection of State Highway 16 and Teal Avenue, on the left when traveling east on State Highway 16.
 Touch for map.
 Marker is in this post office area: Stockport IA 52651, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 2 other markers are within 8 miles of this marker, measured as the crow flies.
-Iowa’s Confederate General (approx. 6.4 miles away); Mormon Trail Crossing at Des Moines River (approx. 8 miles away).
+At least 2 other markers are within 8 miles of this marker, measured as the crow Iowa’s Confederate General (approx. 6.4 miles away); Mormon Trail Crossing at Des Moines River (approx. 8 miles away).

 Related markers.
 Click here for a list of markers that are related to this marker.
 To better understand the relationship, study each marker in the order shown.